ggmeiner22/Hangman/README.md

-# Hangman
+# Lottery
-Hangman for CSE 3120
+Lottery for CSE 3120